eggjs/egg-static/README.md

 With these default configurations, all static files in `$baseDir/app/public` can be visited with prefix `/public`, and all the files are lazy loaded.

-In production environment, files will be cached in memory, you need to restart the process to update the assets.
+egg-static will cache the assets on initialization in production environment, you need to restart the process to update the assets.

 ```js
 // {app_root}/config/config.default.js